GleasonK/aMessage/README.md

 Android app that allows you to send and receive texts from your laptop.
 Built with [PubNub](https://www.pubnub.com/).
 Web front-end written in AngularJS.

+### Send and Receive Texts

+This app will allow you to send and receive texts from any laptop, anywhere.
+Your phone must still be on since it sends texts through the device, but it can be anywhere.

+### Control Media

+[_NEW_] aMessage comes with a few media commands.
+There is a phone icon in the top-right of the web console.
+Click this to open a chat with your phone.
+You may then begin to use media commands:

+- `/play` Play Media
+- `/pause` Pause Media
+- `/vup` Volume Up
+- `/vdown` Volume Down
+- `/next` Next Song
+- `/prev` Previous Song
+- `/help` Display Command Help

 ## To Use

 To get started using aMessage, follow the instructions to [download the APK here](http://kevingleason.me/aMessage/get.html).